zenoss/ZenPacks.zenoss.Memcached/README.markdown

 # ZenPacks.zenoss.Memcached
 This project is a [Zenoss][] extension (ZenPack) that allows for monitoring of Memcached.
-See the Usage section for details on what is monitoring.
+See the Usage section for details on what is monitored.
 This ZenPack previously existed as a commercial-only extension to Zenoss called ZenPacks.zenoss.MemcachedMonitor.
 Upon being released as open source its name was changed to better match today's standards, and the version was reset